InnerSourceCommons/InnerSourceLearningPath/trusted-committer-article.md

       if they would not be able to do so, otherwise.
 - Gig-Marketplace as a good example of how to do this.

-## Uplevelling Community Members
+## Uplevelling The Community

+- There is a continuum of participation: Unaware, Newcomer, Consumer, Contributor and Maintainer.
+- TCs are responsible for moving individuals along this continuum and to uplevel their ability to make contributions.
-- identifying talent
+- This includes
+    - marketing the community, its purpose and its goals
+    - identify and communicate opportunities for making contributions
+    - explore how to align the contributors and the communities goals and interests
+        - example from own experience: what always worked best was if contributors were able to work on something in the community that contributed to their day job.
-- encouraging growth, e. g. by assigning challenging tasks to contributors
+    - identifying talent and encouraging growth, e. g. by assigning challenging tasks to contributors
-- mentoring community members (e. g. during PRs)
+    - mentoring and coaching community members (e. g. during PRs)

 ## Advocating The Communities Needs

-- One major difference of InnerSource compared to Open Source software development is the degree of freedom communities have.
-- Naturally, an InnerSource community is more constrained because it has to fit in the corporate context.
-- There are varying degrees of freedom, depending on whether your InnerSource initiative focuses more on permissionless innovation or on shared development of reusable components.
+- InnerSource communities exist in a corporate context and are thus more constrained than Open Source Communities.
-- In any case, there can be times when a business units interests are at odds with those of the community.
+- There can be times when a business units interests are at odds with those of the community.
 And while companies are more concerned with the bottom line and thus the products produced by an InnerSource community, InnerSource communities, on the other hand understand that a healthy